-The prior decade was a confusing blur of many short-lived Citroën dealerships that came and went in BC (mostly went).
+The prior decade was a confusing blur of many short-lived Citroën dealerships that came and went in BC.
 With Citroën factory backing in the form of Citroën Canada Ltd, one would think that the chaotic scene would become a bit less chaotic…but one would be wrong.

 First of all, it looks like Sargent Sales and Service gave up in 1966.
 With Sargent gone, Citroën had two dealerships in Vancouver, both set-up and operated under Citroën Canada Ltd’s auspices:

 1383 Hornby Street.
 This was the address where France Auto Ltd. briefly operated a year earlier in 1965.
 Apparently, Citroën briefly took over this location.

 1290 Burrard Street.
 This is the new $250,000 headquarters and showroom that was announced in 1965.